beginnerprivacy/beginnerprivacy.com/content/articles/navigating-the-web-anonymously-a-guide-to-tor-basics/index.md

 - **Don't Reveal Personal Information**: Never share personal information while using Tor, as it can be used to identify you.

-- **Don't Use a VPN With Tor**: Mixing a VPN together with Tor is not recommended, as it centralizes your connection and undermines Tor's decentralization.
-It also adds a layer of trust in the VPN provider, who may log your activities.
+- **Use a VPN With Tor**: Connecting to a [VPN](/articles/what-is-a-vpn-and-should-you-use-one) before Tor will hide Tor usage from your ISP.
+This doesn’t enhance Tor's security but only masks the connection as VPN traffic.